Boris-Em/BEMSimpleLineGraph/README.md

 	}

 ### X-Axis Labels
 BEMSimpleLineGraph makes it possible to add labels along the X-Axis.
-To do so, simply implement the two followings methods: `numberOfGapsBetweenLabels` and `labelOnXAxisForIndex:`.
+To do so, simply implement the two followings methods: `numberOfGapsBetweenLabelsOnLineGraph:` and `lineGraph:labelOnXAxisForIndex:`.

 **Gaps between labels**
 Informs how much empty space is needed between each displayed label.
 Returning 0 will display all of the labels.
 Returning the total number of labels will only display the first and last label.
 See the image below for clarification.